 \subsection{Undirected case}

-In this subsection, we recall basic facts about the effective resistance of undirected graphs. \begin{definition}(see \cite{dorfler2012kron} \cite{klein1993resistance}) Let $G = ([n], E, A)$ be an undirected, connected, and weighted graph and let $Q$ be the corresponding loopy Laplacian.
+In this subsection, we recall basic facts regarding the effective resistance of an undirected graph. \begin{definition}(see \cite{dorfler2012kron} \cite{klein1993resistance}) Let $G = ([n], E, A)$ be an undirected, connected, and weighted graph, and let $Q$ be the corresponding loopy Laplacian.
 Then, the effective resistance $R_{G}(a, b)$ and the effective conductance $C_{G}(a, b)$ between two nodes $a, b \in [n]$ are

 where $Q^{\dagger}$ is the Moore-Penrose pseudoinverse of $Q$. \end{definition}